bbfrederick/rapidtide/INSTALL.md

 The following optional dependencies will be used if present
 * numba for faster performance

-If you want to use tidepool for image display, you will alto need to install the following:
+If you want to use tidepool for image display, you will also need to install the following:
 * pyqt4
 * pyqtgraph